nikitavoloboev/data/focusing/focusing.md

 - I don't listen to any music when working and instead use [Noizio](http://noiz.io/) and listen to sounds of wind, rain, train or fire.
 - I always have water or tea nearby and keep myself hydrated.
 If I can't solve some problem or feel like I can't keep my focus, I take a walk outside or do some exercise.
 - I try to work outside of home and move often.
 When that is not possible I emulate a working enviroment in some part of my home so my brain knows that if I am in this place, it is time to work and not do anything else.
 - I don't use any external monitors.
-I found multiple monitors distracting as I can do everything really fast from my computer already.
+I found multiple monitors distracting as I can do everything fast from my computer already.
 - I strive to support my [happiness](../life/happiness.md) by working on projects that I care about and looking after my [health](../health/health.md).
 - I constantly refine [my workflow](../sharing/my-workflow.md) to be more efficient and better every day.
 I also maintain a set of [my own rules in life](rules.md) that I follow.